The Commonplace

 Claims (14)

 The paper models interactions among AI capital, physical capital, and labor using a Lotka–Volterra (predator–prey type) system adapted to include self-limiting (saturation) terms.
-Other null_result high model structure / interaction specification (no single dependent variable)
+Other null_result model structure / interaction specification (no single dependent variable)

 Model structure: Lotka–Volterra–type interactions among AI capital, physical capital, and labor (methodological claim)